 Here's how to file a vehicle safety complaint with NHTSA and how your complaint can become a recall:

-Step 1: If you have a safety concern about your vehicle, its equipment, tires or a child- safety seat, contact the Office of Defects Investigation, NHTSA's investigative arm.
+Step 1: If you have a safety concern about your car, its equipment, tires or a child- safety seat, contact the Office of Defects Investigation, NHTSA's investigative arm.
 To lodge a complaint online, visit www.safercar.gov or call 888-327-4236 from 8 a.m. to 8 p.m.
 (Eastern time) Monday through Friday.
 You can also download the SaferCar mobile phone app.

 Step 2: Have your vehicle's information handy; you'll need to submit its year, make, model and odometer mileage as well as its vehicle identification number.
 The VIN is often found on the base of the windshield or the doorjamb.